BornottoB/HTML-CSS/README.md

 # HTML
-Example of "Page of myself"
+Example of "About me" page